-This aspect can be partly resolved by counting all PV cutoffs that are at lifetime $t{cutoff}$ linked to a surface cyclone at lifetime $t{cyclone}$ and show these frequencies in a $t{cutoff}$ vs. $t{cyclone}$ diagram (shading in Fig. 16).
-For example, the yellow and black colors in the leftmost column in Fig. 16f show that, at their genesis, about 20% of the PV cutoffs close to Antarctica are linked to surface cyclones that are between 1-2 days old.
-The diagonal displacement of these yellow colors for higher PV cutoff lifetimes indicate that the PV cutoffs remain linked to the surface cyclones and the two propagate and become older together.
+tcvclone diagram (shading in Fig. 16).
+For example, the yellow and black colors in the leftmost column in Fig. 16f show that, at their genesis, about 20% of the PV cutoffs close to Antarctica are linked to surface cyclones that are between 1-2 d old.
+The diagonal displacement of these yellow colors for higher PV cutoff lifetimes indicates that the PV cutoffs remain linked to the surface cyclones, and the two propagate and become older together.
 The transition to blue colors along this diagonal shows that the number of these initial links decreases with time.
 A link disappears either because the PV cutoff decays, the surface cyclones decays, or the surface cyclone and the PV cutoff move away from each other.
-As another example, the yellowish boxes in the lowermost row in Fig. 16e show that about 10% of the PV cutoffs with genesis over South Africa are related to surface cyclogenesis after a cutoff lifetime of 0.5-1.5 days.
+As another example, the yellowish boxes in the lowermost row in Fig. 16e show that about 10% of the PV cutoffs with genesis over South Africa are related to surface cyclogenesis after a cutoff lifetime of 0.5-1.5 d (as indicated by the sum of the values in the 0.5-1 and the 1-1.5 d boxes in the lowermost row).

-Cyclogenesis in the vicinity of the PV cutoff after up to 4 days lifetime occurs in all regions and can partly explain the increases or local peaks in the fraction of PV cutoffs linked to surface cyclones during their lifetime.
+Cyclogenesis in the vicinity of the PV cutoff after up to 4 d lifetime occurs in all regions and can partly explain the increases or local peaks in the fraction of PV cutoffs linked to surface cyclones during their lifetime.
 In general, the preferred timing of PV cutoff life cycles and surface cyclone life cycles differs across regions.
-For example, over the Mediterranean, the most frequent scenario is that surface cyclones form between 0.5-1.5 days prior to PV cutoff genesis and remain linked to the PV cutoff for about 1-2 days.
-A similar scenario, but a bit an earlier cyclogenesis, occurs for PV cutoffs close to Antarctica.
-For 675 cutoffs over the Nordic Seas, scenarios with cyclogenesis between about 2 days prior and 1.5 days after PV cutoff genesis are all roughly equally frequent.
-And the most frequent scenario for PV cutoffs forming over South Africa is cyclogenesis in the vicinity of the PV cutoff between 0.5-1.5 days after PV cutoff genesis.
-Hence, over South Africa, cyclogenesis occurs as a concequence of the PV cutoff, while over the Mediterranean and Antarctica, PV cutoff formation is rather the result of surface cyclogenesis and associated in-situ baroclinic development.
-The latter scenario is consistent with the classical picture 680 of the LC2 evolution and the composite of Type III cutoffs (Fig. 8c,f), which shows a well developed surface cyclone at PV cutoff genesis [see also the case shown in the supplementary material Fig. S4].
-But also secondary cyclogenesis ahead of an equatorward extended PV streamer forming downstream of an LC1 evolution and subsequent cyclonic break-up may result in a situation where PV cutoff genesis follows or co-occurs with surface cyclogenesis [as it can occur for Type II cutoffs, see Fig. 8b,e and associated discussions and supplementary material Fig. S3].
+For example, over the Mediterranean, the most frequent scenario is that surface cyclones form between 0.5-1.5 d prior to PV cutoff genesis and remain linked to the PV cutoff for about 1-2 d.
+Similarly, PV cutoffs close to Antarctica are often linked to surface cyclones that form 1-2d prior to PV cutoff genesis.
+For cutoffs over the Nordic Seas, scenarios with cyclogenesis between about 2 d prior and 1.5 d after PV cutoff genesis are all roughly equally frequent.
+And the most frequent scenario for PV cutoffs forming over South Africa is cyclogenesis in the vicinity of the PV cutoff between 0.5-1.5 d after PV cutoff genesis.
+Hence, over South Africa, cyclogenesis occurs as a consequence of the PV cutoff, while over the Mediterranean and Antarctica, PV cutoff formation is rather the result of surface cyclogenesis and associated in situ baroclinic development.
+The latter scenario is consistent with the classical picture of the LC2 evolution and the composite of Type III cutoffs (Fig. 8c and f), which shows a well-developed surface cyclone at PV cutoff genesis (see also the case shown in Fig. S4).
+But also secondary cyclogenesis ahead of an equatorward extended PV streamer forming downstream of an LC1 evolution and subsequent cyclonic break-up may result in a situation where PV cutoff genesis follows or co-occurs with surface cyclogenesis (as it can occur for Type II (between jets) cutoffs, see Fig. 8b and e and associated discussions and Fig. S3).